+Note:

-a/ total cash received for deposit in the General Cash account. b/ the amount that represents the difference between the amount of current year invoiced Accounts Receivable–Abatements and the amount received from the sale of the Accounts Receivable–Abatements.
+Total cash received for deposit in the General Cash account.

+Amount that represents the difference between the amount of current year invoiced Accounts Receivable–Abatements and the amount received from the sale of those ARs.

-c/ the amount that represents the difference between the amount of prior year invoiced Accounts Receivable–Abatements and the amount received from the sale of those accounts receivable.
+Amount that represents the difference between the amount of prior year invoiced Accounts Receivable–Abatements and the amount received from the sale of those ARs.

-d/ invoice amount of Accounts Receivable–Abatements that have been sold.
+Invoice amount of Accounts Receivable–Abatements that have been sold.

-Journal Entry for AR-Reimbursement Sold:

-Debit:

-1110 General Cash e/

-8100 Reimbursements f/

-9893 Prior Year Appropriation Adjustments g/

-Credit:

-1312 Accounts Receivable —Reimbursements h/
+Record Accounts Receivable-Reimbursement Sold